ofiwg/libfabric/man/fi_cq.3.md

 Notable completion error codes are given below.

 *FI_EADDRNOTAVAIL*
-: This error code is used by CQs configured with FI_SOURCE to report completions for which a matching fi_addr_t source address could not be found.
+: This error code is used by CQs configured with FI_SOURCE_ERR to report completions for which a matching fi_addr_t source address could not be found.
 An error code of FI_EADDRNOTAVAIL indicates that the data transfer was successfully received and processed, with the